 Love what we write?
 Join our community here.

 Consider recording your rides and learn from them.
 Download an app like Strava, MapMyRide or Endomondo.
 With these apps, you can record your ride, train and improve your game on the bike.
 Here are our favourites.

 Whenever you head outside, acknowledge other riders.
 Enjoy the ride, have fun, stop for a cup of cutting chai, and ride back home.

-Tips for cycling uphill
+Tips for cycling uphill for beginners

 39. Cycle uphill